telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 1. Select the **Rules** tab.

-The **Rules** tab loads, and you can create, enable, organize, and rank rules in the rules queue.
+The **Rules** tab loads, and you can create, enable, organize, and rank rules in the Rules list.

 ![Example of active Rules tab with rules and groups](../images/rules/rules-tab-active.png)